Orbital classification in rotating bar potentials using an empirical proxy of the second integral of motion: Test-particle orbits in the framework

 Within the corotation radius, the morphological evolution of quasi-periodic $x_1$ and $x_4$ orbits with increasing $\rms$ or $E_{\mathrm{J}}$ closely follows that of the parent periodic orbits in Figure~\ref{fig:log_lzsigmalz_peri}.
 When $\rms$ reaches the corotation radius, $x_4$ and $x_1$ orbits become trapped near the corotation region.
 In this regime, $x_4$ orbits transition into short-period orbits (SPOs), while $x_1$ orbits evolve into horse-shoe orbits, commonly referred to as long-period orbits (LPOs) \citep{SW93}.

 Orbits beyond the corotation radius also exhibit well-ordered distributions in our analysis.
 These orbits consistently display negative $\cam$, as their rotation lags behind the bar pattern speed.
-Due to the averaging of the non-axisymmetric forces, they generally maintain nearly circular shapes.
-The outermost orbits possess the lowest $E_{\mathrm{J}}$ and form narrow, rosette-like annuli with small $|\cam|$ values.
+Due to the averaging of the non-axisymmetric forces, they generally maintain nearly circular shapes and form narrow, rosette-like annuli with large $|\cam|$ values. {The outermost orbits, which have large $\rms$, correspond to the lowest values of $E_{\mathrm{J}}$ and are therefore more tightly bound.
+This behavior follows directly from the definition of the Jacobi energy:

+where $\vec{r}$ and $\dot{\vec{r}}$ are defined in the corotation frame.
+For nearly circular orbits outside the corotation radius, the centrifugal term decreases more rapidly with increasing $\rms$ than the kinetic and gravitational potential terms, leading to lower $E_{\mathrm{J}}$ for larger $\rms$.}

 In addition, we identify high-$E_\mathrm{J}$ orbits with $\cam\sim0$ in this region, primarily corresponding to unstable trajectories that would eventually escape the system under longer integration times.